 Concussion Management Policy

 The Nightingale-Bamford School recognizes that concussions and head injuries are commonly reported injuries in children and adolescents who participate in sports and recreational activity; they can have serious consequences if not managed carefully.
-The Nightingale-Bamford School has adopted the following policy to support the proper evaluation and management of head injuries.
+The Nightingale-Bamford School has adopted the following policy to support the proper evaluation of head injuries and to follow an established protocol for return to play.

 If a student sustains a concussion at a time other than when engaged in a school‐sponsored activity, the school expects the parent/guardian to report the condition to the school nurse so that the school can support the appropriate management of the condition.

 Return to play following a concussion involves a stepwise progression once the student is symptom free and has been cleared by a doctor.
 There are many risks to premature return to play, including: a greater risk for a second concussion because of a lower concussion threshold, second impact syndrome, exacerbation of any current symptoms and possibly increased risk for additional injury due to alteration in balance.
 The current NYSPHAA return to play recommendations are based on the most recent international expert opinion.
 No student-athlete should return to play while symptomatic.
-Students are prohibited from returning to play the day the concussion is sustained.
 Once the student-athlete is symptom free at rest for 24 hours and has a signed release by the treating clinician, she may begin the return to play progression below (provided there are no other mitigating circumstances).

 - Day 1: Light aerobic activity